Can Espresso Machine Make Regular Coffee?

 Manual machines, as the name suggests, require you to do most of the work.
 You control the grind, the amount of coffee, the packing, the extraction time, and even the pressure.
 While it might be a bit complex for a novice, it offers experienced baristas the most control, allowing them to perfect their shot of espresso.

-Read more: Best 2 Cup Coffee Maker Reviews
+Read more: Best Coffee Maker For Fine Ground Coffee

 Semi-automatic machines strike a balance between manual control and automation.
 They automate the pressure and water temperature but leave the grind size, amount of coffee, and extraction time in your hands.
 These machines are a popular choice among home baristas and coffee shops alike.